lopdan/simple-neural-network/README.md

 # Simple neural network

 This is a simple neural network that tells the gender given weight and height.
-This project was made for education purposes.
+The project was made for learning purposes.

 ## Training Plot